 When she returned to Canada, Emily showed some of her work in an exhibition and talked about the villages she had visited.
 She went she went back to Canada in 1935 she put on her own show at the Women’s Art Association of Canada in Toronto.

 In 1927 Emily exhibited 26 paintings, pottery, rugs and designs at the National Gallery.
 This was because Marius Barbeau and Eric Brown liked her work and wanted other people to see it.

 What Is Her Art About?

 Her artwork is religious and spiritual.
 Emily presented God as nature through painting landscapes.

 Emily painted the emotional and mythological totemic carvings that she saw when travelling.

 Emily’s artwork was different from other artists because she painted native people and nature.

-Emily’s work became more colourful as she got older.
-Before visiting London and Paris, Emily used charcoal and watercolour for her sketches.
+Emily’s work became more colorful as she got older.
+Before visiting London and Paris, Emily used charcoal and water color for her sketches.
 After visiting, she used oil paint on canvas.

 Emily Carr, Kitwancool, 1928

 Emily also wrote books about her native friends.
 These books: